bxparks/AUniter/jenkins/README.md

 ### Stages

 I separated out the continuous integration into 4 stages:
-* `Setup` - checking out the libraries from
+* `Setup` - checking out the libraries from GitHub
 * `Verify Examples` - compile all sketches under `AceButton/examples/`
 * `Verify Tests` - compile all AUnit tests under `AceButton/tests/`
-* `Test` - upload the AUnit test and validate the test output
+* `Test` - upload the AUnit test to an Arduino Nano on the local machine and validate the test output

 ### Folder Layout